Want Quality? Use the “B” Team.

-You have a big project.
+We have a big project.
 Critical to the company.
-So you put your best people on it.
-The “A” team.
-Funny, you always seem to get the same results.
-If your company is not doing well, your “A” team still results in you not doing well.
+So we put our best people and project management tools on it: The “A” team.
+Funny, we always seem to get the same results.
+If our company is not doing well, our “A” team still results in us not doing well.
 Often, I attribute this kind of consistent pattern to a cultural or major organizational issue that needs to be resolved.

 This organization or cultural issue is usually centered on a specific set of people.
-This set of people will often be your “A” team.
-If over a period of time your “A” team has been infected with folks that look and sound good, but can’t seem to cause the company to perform, it might be time to let the “B” team have a shot at it.
+This set of people will often be our “A” team.
+If over a period of time our “A” team has been infected with folks that look and sound good, but can’t seem to cause the company to perform, it might be time to let the “B” team have a shot at it.

 Let me provide a few examples.

 We had two teams.
-The primary team was to take a purchased software client and embed it in the product.
+The primary team, the “A” team, was to take a purchased software client and embed it in the product.
 This was to be the premier product and was already committed to by a customer.
-The second team was a bunch of contractors, who we had worked with before, and who had provided a super low bid on working on a second client software package.
+The second team, the “B” team, was a bunch of contractors, who we had worked with before, and who had provided a super low bid on working on a second client software package.
 This one was in fact our own client software developed by another part of the organization.

 The “A” team worked through the process as we always had.
 High visibility.
 Lots of explanations for why things were hard and not always working well.
 The development process was a review each day of the “panics” in the software.
 It was development by solving successive failures in the code.
 Long, painful, late and typical of the organization as a whole.
 The customer, probably due to contractual reasons, “accepted” the late product and then only bought the minimum amount.